 Messages from our sponsors: FIR is brought to you with Lawrence Ragan Communications, serving communicators worldwide for 35 years, www.ragan.com; Save time with the CustomScoop online clipping service: sign up for your free two-week trial, at www.customscoop.com/fir; Igloo Software, providers of an intranet you’ll actually like, delivered securely with our cloud platform: learn more at www.igloosoftware.com/fir.

-For Immediate Release: The Hobson and Holtz Report for October 20, 2014: A 70-minute podcast recorded live from Wokingham, Berkshire, England, and Copenhagen, Denmark.
+For Immediate Release: The Hobson and Holtz Report for November 10, 2014: A 96-minute podcast recorded live from Concord, California, USA, and Wokingham, Berkshire, England.

 Links to websites, blog posts and other content we discuss in the show are posted as Delicious bookmarks to facilitate your connection with the discussions and sharing of that content.